How to Get a Freight Quote: The Ultimate Guide

 Some carriers ship nationwide, while others specialize in a specific region.
 If you ship in volume along certain routes or within a region, you can negotiate lower rates directly with a specific carrier.

-Their services often include freight forwarding—which is the planning, organization, and coordination of the movement of commodities across borders.
+Freight expeditors are brokers that specialize in import and export shipments.
+Their services often include freight forwarding—preparation, organization, and coordination of the movement of commodities across borders.

-Large international third-party logistics (3PL) companies specialize in these services, and some freight brokers and independent carriers offer expeditor services, as well.
-You also can find companies that specialize solely in import/export.
+Large international third-party logistics (3PL) companies specialize in these services, and some freight brokers and independent carriers also offer expeditor services.
+Through expeditors, you can get air and ocean freight quotes for any export shipping need.

-2. Gather All Your Shipment Details
+Step 2: Gather All Your Shipment Details

-Now that you know where to get a freight quote, you’ll need to provide them with detailed information about your shipment.
+Now that you know where to get a freight quote, you’ll need to provide detailed information about your shipment.
 The most important thing to remember here is to be accurate!
 If you provide incorrect details on weight, size, or items shipped, you could end up paying more than you should.

 Here are the data points shipping providers need to give you an accurate quote: